RPM Calculator

 How do you calculate RPM?

-How do you convert RPM to Hz?
+How do you calculate RPM from speed and diameter?

 How do you convert RPM to rad/s?